ashishpatel26/ML-Notes-in-Markdown/00-Prerequisites/Statistics.md

 > Note: Always question about how the weights and categories were collected and why and to what extent it holds importance.

-**Standard Deviation**: A quantity expressing by how much the members of a group differ from the mean value for the group and is given by the equation:
+**Standard Deviation**: A quantity expressing by how much the members of a group differ from the mean value for the group.
+In more formal terms, it's the average distance between a datapoint and the mean of the dataset and is given by the equation:

 ![sd](http://mathurl.com/y76cxpqb.png)